François de Bonne, Duke of Lesdiguières

 François de Bonne, duc de Lesdiguières ([fʁɑ̃swa də bɔn dyk də lediɡjɛʁ], 1 April 1543 – 21 September 1626) was a French soldier of the French Wars of Religion and Constable of France, and one of only six Marshals to have been promoted Marshal General of France.

+He was the last Constable to be appointed, the only Huguenot to hold the office, and the only one to rise through the ranks of the French army.

 Early life

 He was born at Saint-Bonnet-en-Champsaur, to a family of notaries with pretensions to nobility.
 He was educated at Avignon under a Protestant tutor, and had begun the study of law in Paris when he enlisted in the French army as an archer.